gabrieleginestroni/ros-robotics-2022/project1/README.md

   <img src="img/tf_tree.jpeg" width="720" height="450" class="center"/>
 </p>

-which allowed us to visualize our data on rviz like:
+which allowed us to visualize our data on rviz as follows:
 <p align="center">
   <img src="img/rviz.png" width="720" height="450" class="center"/>
 </p>

 ## Parameters Calibration
-Since the provided ticks data from bags have much more noise than RPM data, we decided to perform the calibration in two different ways, the first using the RPM measurements to avoid any possible overfitting to the ticks' noise, the other directly with the ticks measurements, to then compare them.
+Since the provided ticks data from bags have much more noise than RPM data, we decided to perform the calibration in two different ways, the first using the RPM measurements to avoid any possible overfitting to the ticks' noise, the other directly with the ticks measurements.

 <p align="center">
   <img src="img/velocities_noises.png" width="650" height="400" class="center"/>